yunfan/punyforth/README.md

  ; immediate

 : (does)
-    r>                                     \ address of the embedded assembly code lastword link>xt ! ;                   \ change lastword codeword to point to the embedded assembly code
+    r> lastword link>xt ! ;                \ change lastword codeword to point to the embedded assembly code

 ( Examples )